Home Loan Calculator

 How to use a home loan calculator

-- The size of the deposit – Is your deposit below 20 per cent of the property value?
-If so, you may have to pay lender’s mortgage insurance.
+- Deposit size: Is your deposit less than 20 per cent of the property value?
+If so, you may have to pay Lender’s Mortgage Insurance (LMI).

-- The state you intend to buy in – costs like stamp duty vary from state to state.
+- The state or territory where you’re buying: Costs like stamp duty vary from state to state.